Tamparan

-Tamparan, officially the Municipality of Tamparan (Maranao: Inged a Tamparan; Bayan ng Tamparan), is a 5th class municipality in the province of Lanao del Sur, Philippines.
+Tamparan, officially the Municipality of Tamparan (Maranao: Inged a Tamparan; Bayan ng Tamparan), is a municipality in the province of Lanao del Sur, Philippines.
 According to the 2020 census, it has a population of 32,074 people.

 History

-Etymology and origin

-Its name was derived from the Maranao word tamparan which literally means "frontge."
+Its name was derived from the Maranao word tamparan which literally means "frontage".

-During the American colonial presence in the country Sultan Mangking Sugador was appointed by the American government as Municipal District President, a position equal to the rank of Municipal Mayor, although lesser in power than the latter.
-When asked by the American Officials about his name, the Sultan said “I am the Sultan of Tamparan,” referring to the dowa ka lokus-tribal leaders of Tamparan.
-Sultan Mangking Sugador became popular by his royal title that American officials started calling the town Tamparan.

-Declaration

-The creation of the Municipality of Tamparan could be traced way back to the Commonwealth Government of the Philippines under then-President Manuel L. Quezon.
-It was in the year 1940 President Quezon issued an Executive Order known as Commonwealth Act No. 592 creating Dansalan (now Marawi City) as a regular municipality and Tamparan as its municipal district covering the areas (now municipalities) of Masiu, Taraka, Poona-Bayabao, Lumba Bayabao, Maguing, Mulondo, Bumbaran and Wao.
+In 1940 President Manuel L. Quezon issued Commonwealth Act No. 592 creating Dansalan (now Marawi) as a regular municipality and Tamparan as its municipal district covering the areas (now municipalities) of Masiu, Taraka, Poona-Bayabao, Lumba Bayabao, Maguing, Mulondo, Bumbaran and Wao.

+During World War II, the Battle of Tamparan occurred on September 12, 1942, when a group of 90 Japanese soldiers pursuing Meranaw guerrilla Datu Busran Kalaw arrived at the town on the first day of Ramadan and shelled a fort.
+Enraged at such transgressions on a religious holiday, locals from Tamparan and nearby settlements assaulted the Japanese using bladed farm implements, killing all but five of the Japanese soldiers, but with 200 to 300 casualties among the residents.

 Tamparan District became a regular municipality on September 28, 1960, by virtue of Executive Order No. 405 and consequently declared Islamic Municipality pursuant to Batas Pambansa (PB) Number 33 on June 4, 1984.

 Geography

 Tamparan is located on the eastern part of Lanao del Sur.
 It is bounded on the north by the Municipality of Taraka, on the south by Poona-Bayabao, and on the west by Lake Lanao.

-Tamparan is approximately 27 km from Marawi City, the biggest center in the province and also the nearest center of commercial activities to Tamparan.
-Tamparan and Marawi City are connected by road passing through the municipalities of Ditsaan-Ramain, Bubong, Buadi-Puso Buntong, Mulondo and Taraka.
-Tamparan is also accessible by water transportation through the Lake Lanao.
+Tamparan is approximately 27 km from Marawi, the provincial capital and also the nearest center of commercial activities to Tamparan.
+Tamparan and Marawi are connected by road passing through the municipalities of Ditsaan-Ramain, Bubong, Buadiposo-Buntong, Mulondo and Taraka.
+Tamparan is also accessible by water transportation through Lake Lanao.